Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Locally finite decomposition spaces

 Note that the convolution unit is

 the sum of all indicator functions of identity arrows, so it will be finite if and only if the category has only finitely many objects.

 In the case of the fat nerve of a $1$-category, the finiteness condition for comultiplication is implied by the condition that every object has a finite automorphism group (a condition implied by local finiteness).
 On the other hand, the convolution unit has finite support precisely when there is only a finite number of isoclasses of objects, already a more drastic condition.
-Note the `category algebra' interpretation: compared to the usual category algebra there is a symmetry factor (cf.~\ref{lem:h*h}):
+Note the `category algebra' interpretation: arrows are multiplied by summing over all ways they can be made strictly composable (cf.~\ref{lem:h*h}):

-Finally, the finite-support incidence algebras are important in the case of the Waldhausen $S$-construction: they are the Hall algebras (see \cite{GKT:DSIAMI-1}.
-The finiteness conditions are then homological, namely finite $\operatorname{Ext}^0$ and $\operatorname{Ext}^1$. \end{blanko}